Foodways Research: A Taste of Maine

 Jacob’s Cattle: A plump, pure white, kidney-shaped bean with vivid maroon splashes.
 It is full-flavored, holds its shape under long cooking, and stands up well to plenty of seasoning.

 Marifax: A dense, chewy bean with plenty of flavor.
 Its origins are mysterious but tradition has it that it was introduced by the U.S. government during the Depression to help alleviate poverty.
 The only place the bean is eaten is in one tiny area along the Maine coast where the only viable crops are blueberries.

 Sulphur or China Yellow Bean: A thin-skinned, nearly round Maine heirloom bean that has a tawny yellow color but cooks white and has a distinctly unique flavor.

 While many people in Maine cook their beans in a ceramic bean pot, the most unique cooking process for beans in Maine developed in the Maine logging camps.
 Pork and beans, baked in a bean hole, remains the logger’s main dish.
 The slow, long cooking makes the bean very digestible as well as tender and delicious.
 In the logging camps, beans were served at every meal.
 The bean hole is a stone-lined pit in which a fire is built until a good bed of coals forms.
 A cast iron bean pot (holds about eleven pounds of dried beans) is lowered into the pit, covered over with dirt and allowed to cook, usually overnight.
 Several bean pits could keep beans cooking at all times.

 It is generally believed that the loggers learned to make bean hole beans form the Indians; others learned from the loggers.
 The tradition continued after the logging camps declined.
 Bean holes can be found not only at large community suppers, but also at summer vacation camps throughout Maine.

-For more on Maine’s bean hole beans visit our exhibits page.
+For more on Maine’s bean hole beans use the links on the sidebar.